rafamel/themelier/README.md

 ---

-The goal of *Themelier* is to introduce a set of scoping rules that *makes sense* regardless of the specific colors used, allowing for **fast, no-hasle theme personalization,** either from a *base theme*, or from scratch.
+The goal of *Themelier* is to introduce a set of scoping rules that *makes sense* regardless of the specific colors used, allowing for **fast, no-hasle theme personalization** with a focus on simplicity, either from a *base theme*, or from scratch.

-It standarizes the behavior of themes (as they'll only change colors, but mostly not scoping rules), **provides a way to quickly access an ample set of themes**, and **allows for any syntax theme to be used with any UI theme,** as long as they're both either dark or light.
+It standarizes the behavior of themes (as they'll only change colors, but mostly not scoping rules), **provides a way to quickly access, use, and personalize an ample set of themes**, and **allows for any syntax theme to be used with any UI theme,** as long as they're both either dark or light.

 ![Rundown](https://raw.githubusercontent.com/rafamel/themelier/master/docs/images/rundown.gif)